MAPF-Competition/web_resource/Competition Setup.md

 specify a valid next task (or no task) for each robot at each planning update.
 An assignment is valid if every assigned task is a revealed task which has not been previously opened or closed by another robot.

+When the controller call the planning entry, the task scheduler is first called to determine the schedule, given:

+- The agent predicted states (starting state for this planning episode)
+- New tasks and new free agents (agents finished their previously assigned tasks) from the last planning episode (between the time the planner last called and now).

+It returns the task schedule for each agent, which is then passed to the planner to plan the path accordingly.

 Below is an example of task assignments.
 The top row represents the task pool, which contains six tasks.
 Task T1, shaded in gray, is finished.
 Task T2, shaded in orange, is assigned to an agent but remains unfinished.
 Tasks T3, T4, and T5, shaded in cyan, are revealed but unassigned, while task T6, shaded in green, is unrevealed.
 The second row shows the agents, with gray-shaded agents currently working on unfinished tasks and cyan-shaded agents available for assignment.
 The left side illustrates an invalid assignment due to the following issues: